manizm/cachinator/README.md

 pnpm test
 ```

-All tests should pass (52 tests across four suites).
+All tests should pass (58 tests across six suites).
 The lint step that follows may fail on newer Node versions.

 ## Example